chaisemartinPackages/did_multiplegt_dyn/vignettes/vignette_1.md

 #### b) Identify when treatment changed for the first time

 We generate a variable (F_g) equal to the earliest period when there has been a treatment change.
 For never switchers we use the same convention as de Chaisemartin & D'Haultfoeuille (2024) and set F_g = number of periods + 1.
-Let's use the modulus operator to check whether the F_g falls on a 4th period or 1/2/3 years after (There are several ways to do this!).
+Let's use the modulus operator to check whether the F_g falls on a 4th period or 1/2/3 years after.
 Each year where the outcome is not missing takes value 1.
 Since the outcome is non-missing every 4 years, we just check whether the period is divisible by 4.
 If yes, the modulus operator by 4 yields 0.
 If not, it yield the remainder from dividing by 4.
 This remainder is always between 1 and 3.
-So, it is enough to increase the remainder by 1 to obtain 4 distinct values such that the corresponding observations with non missing outcome (every fourth period) have value 1, obs after them value 2 and so on.
+So, it is enough to increase the remainder by 1 to obtain 4 distinct values such that the corresponding observations with non missing outcome (every fourth period) have value 1, observations after them take value 2 and so on.
 Lastly, we multiply the subset variable by the indicator for at least one change in D to obtain the partition variable.

 <table>
   <tr>